Avir4m/AutoSpace/README.md

 # AutoSpace (Idea)

 ## Description
-AutoSpace is an open source social network for car people, <br/>
+AutoSpace is an open source social network for car enthusiasts, <br/>
 Where you can post your car and see other people's cars. <br/>
 Built with the [flask](https://flask.palletsprojects.com/en/2.2.x/) framework in [python](https://www.python.org/).